dynamiccreator/aliwa/README.md

 # aliwa
 A light wallet for the [ALIAS](https://alias.cash/) cryptocurrency.

-## Donations
-The easiest way to contribute to the Alias Light Wallet: Donate with ALIAS!

 ## WARNING: Experimental ALPHA Software
 **Please put no funds on this wallet, you're not willing to lose.